elenasacristan/CookBook/Readme.md

 After adding the recipe the user gets redirected to the home page.

 - **Button 'Save changes':** By clicking this button the form will be submitted and the recipe will be updated in the database.
-After editing a recipe the user gets redirected to the recipe that he/she has just created.
+After editing a recipe the user gets redirected to the recipe that he/she has just edited.

 ### Manage categories